learn-co-students/backbone-basic-models-bk-003/README.md

 Using Backbone means we're going to create directories for models, collections and views.
 Therefore having a namespace for our app to keep them organized is a good practice.
 > A namespace is an object-oriented concept which allows for organization of variables, functions, and other elements of a program.
 A namespace encapsulates code such that to access that code, you must first reference the namespace to which you are referring.
 The global namespace is one such default namespace -- all global variables are considered to be in the "global namespace."
 Programmers can create other namespaces, thus organizing code and reducing pollution of the global namespace.

-We can do that by creating an app.js in the root of our application directory.The first test in this lab requires you to write the relevant code that sets up a namespace this lab; read the spec file to get a sense of how to define `app`.
+We can do that by creating an app.js in the root of our application directory.The first test in this lab requires you to write the code require to set up a namespace this lab; read both requires.yml and spec/app.spec.js files to get a sense of what you need to do to define `app` and get the first test to pass.

 ##### Model(s) in Backbone.js
 Backbone.js has a base class called `Model` that serves as the data layer in Backbone.